Looking for an easy way to reduce your crypto tax bill?

 . how cryptocurrency gifts are taxed 5.
 Buy and Sell Cryptocurrency Via Your IRA or 401-K

-Retirement accounts are designed to help investors build wealth tax-free.
+Retirement accounts are designed to help investors build wealth while minimizing their taxes.
 While many well-known IRA providers do not give investors the opportunity to directly invest in cryptocurrency, you can invest in cryptocurrency through a self-directed IRA.

 There are several options available for self-directed IRAs that allow investors to invest in cryptocurrencies.
 Popular choices include